-INDUSTRIAL TECHNOLOGY: GRAPHICS TECHNOLOGIES
+INDUSTRIAL TECHNOLOGY: AUTOMOTIVE

-This subject consists of a practical project work and industry study that develops a broad range of skills and knowledge related to the graphics and drafting industries, together with an introduction to industry processes and practices.
+This subject consists of a practical project work and industry study that develops a broad range of skills and knowledge related to the automotive industry, together with an introduction to industry processes and practices.

 Students can only choose to study one (1) Industrial Technology course.